Brian Elliott: St. Louis Blues

 Elliott signed a one-year contract worth $600,000 with the St. Louis Blues on July 1, 2011.
 Forming a formidable goaltending tandem with Jaroslav Halák, Elliott revitalized his career, posting a 23–10–4 record while sporting a 1.56 GAA.
 He was also chosen to participate in the 2012 NHL All-Star Game in Ottawa.

 On January 18, 2012, Elliott signed a two-year contract extension with the Blues.
 The deal carried an average annual value of $1.8 million.
 Elliott reportedly earned $1.7 million in 2012–13 and $1.9 million in 2013–14.
 After taking over for the injured Halák during the first round of the 2012 Stanley Cup playoffs, Elliott led the Blues to a series victory over the San Jose Sharks before ultimately being swept in round two by the eventual Stanley Cup champions, the Los Angeles Kings.

 On May 19, 2014, Elliott signed a three-year contract extension to remain in St. Louis.
 The deal has an average annual value of $2.5 million.
 On January 22, 2015, Elliott was named to the 2015 NHL All-Star Game in Columbus, replacing Columbus Blue Jackets' goaltender Sergei Bobrovsky, who pulled out due to injury.

 On March 12, 2015, Elliott tied Jaroslav Halák for the Blues' franchise record in shutouts.
 Five days later, on March 17, Elliott surpassed Halák for the Blues' shutout franchise record.

 A 23–8–6 record during the 2015–16 NHL season earned Elliott the starting role for the Blues for the 2016 Stanley Cup playoffs.
 He led the Blues to a first round victory over the defending Stanley Cup champion Chicago Blackhawks.
 He made 31 saves in the deciding Game 7 victory on April 25.
 Elliott and the Blues would then move on to face the Western Conference's top overall team, the Dallas Stars.
 Again, the Blues prevailed in seven games.
 Elliott's only faltering occurred in Game 6 of the series, when he was pulled in favor of Jake Allen after allowing three goals on seven shots.
-He rebounded the next game, making 31 saves in a decisive 6–1 victory that propelled St. Louis to the Western Conference Finals for the first time since 2001 where they lost to the San Jose Sharks. started in all but two games in the playoffs (games 4 and 5 of the Western Conference Finals).
+He rebounded the next game, making 31 saves in a decisive 6–1 victory that propelled St. Louis to the Western Conference Finals for the first time since 2001 where they lost to the San Jose Sharks.
+Elliott started in all but two games in the 2016 playoffs (games 4 and 5 of the Western Conference Finals).